engyasin/Offline_MOT/Readme.md

 In [7]: cfg['detect_thresh'] = 15

-In [8]: offlinemot.main.main(config=cfg) # no input to run the example video
+In [8]: offlinemot.core.extract_paths(config=cfg) # no input to run the example video

 In [9]: cfg.write('new_config_file.ini') # to be loaded for similar videos

 ```
+Lines 2 through 7 import and change the parameters for running the program.

-For the first time this is ran, the example network model will be downloaded (around 250MB).
+For the first time line 8 is ran, the example network model will be downloaded (around 250MB).
 And a window for the example video with the tracked objects will be shown.

+Line 9 save the current set of parameters into the provided file name.

 The tracked objects will be surrounded with boxes in 5 different colors.
 Each color has a spicific meaning: